The Blank Slate Internet

 infrastructure would arise.
 The new

-model may benefit everyone and democratize the control over commodity
+model will benefit everyone and democratize the control over commodity

 production and consumption patterns.